nhsconnect/integration-adaptors/README.md

 - [pipeline](pipeline) - Scripts and configuration files used to build container images for adaptors and deploy them to various environments.
 Intended for use as part of an automated build pipeline.
 - [SCR](SCR) - A package of assets that simplify the building of HL7 GP Summary Update request messages.
+- [SCRWebservice](SCRWebService) - An application that uses the SCR package to build GP summary upload HL7 messages, forwards the message to the MHS, parses the success response and returns the parsed details to the supplier
 - [supplier-example](supplier-example) - An example web application that uses the assets from the SCR package to generate a GP Summary Update request and send it to an instance of the MHS reference implementation.
 Intended to show how the adaptors can be used together to simplify integration.